jonas-hurst/embeddings/README.md

 - **Extension [Maturity Classification](https://github.com/radiantearth/stac-spec/tree/master/extensions/README.md#extension-maturity):** Proposal
 - **Owner**: @jonas-hurst

-This document explains the Embedding Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
+This document explains the Embeddings Extension to the [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
-Embeddings are an abstract representation of an input object.
-Recent advances in self-supervised learning has lead to a wide variety of Foundation
+Embeddings are an abstract vector representation of an input object.
+Recent advances in self-supervised learning has lead to a wide variety of
-Models trained on earth observation imagery, from which general-purpose embeddings can be distilled.
+Foundation Models trained on earth observation imagery, from which general-purpose embeddings can be distilled.
 These embeddings capture the essence of the input imagery.
+These embeddings can then be used to train application-specific decoder heads (e.g. multi-layer perceptron).

 This extension provides fields to STAC Collections and Items to enable discoverability of and cataloging of pre-computed embeddings.
 The embeddings themselves are provided either as a downloadable asset (**recommended**) or as an item property (**discouraged**).